Lara Felsing, Blanket Ceremony for the Forest, May 21, 2023.

 This painting explores concern over the announcement of an early fire season and how it affects the whole community.
 It voices empathy for the plants, birds, and animals who live in the forest and their well-being during wildfires.

-RECENT PROJECTS
+RECENT PROJECTS AND PRESS

 TO FEEL THE EARTH AS ONE’S SKIN